-Du Xiaoman Financial was internet giant Baidu's fintech arm until it was spun-off from the tech conglomerate in 2018, albeit with Baidu still being the largest and controlling shareholder.
+Du Xiaoman Financial was internet giant Baidu's fintech arm until it was spun-off from the tech conglomerate in 2018, albeit with Baidu still being the largest shareholder.
 Du Xiaoman Financial's core business is microlending, although other businesses include a payment platform, as well as platforms for consumers and third-party financial institutions to buy and sell wealth management and insurance products.

 East Money Information is an online financial information provider that also operates a platform for investors to buy and sell funds.
 In 2019, East Money generated RMB658.9 billion in AUM via their platform over 71.8 million mutual fund transactions.